sanjothebay/Reverse_Engineering_Code/README.md

 ![image](https://user-images.githubusercontent.com/67298961/105269252-2ec7e000-5b59-11eb-93e6-73de8698b9be.png)

 api-routes.js File:

 Here its requiring the models and the passport Folder and its content to use in the api-routes.js.
 All the routes are within a function are to be exported and use with the passport.authenticate middleware to be redirected Either to continue with the request or redirect them to the login page (the Function is used by all routes ).
 The .post("/api/login") If the End-User Credentials are correct it will send the End-User to the member's page.
 Else if the credentials are not correct it will redirects them to an error page (passport.authenticate).
 The .post("/api/signup") This is the route for signing up the End-User.
 It creates the required input from the End-User which is email and password. if it's successful it well, redirect the End-User to the member's page route.
-If it was not successful It will throw an Error
+If it was not successful It will throw an Error.
 The .get("/logout") Is the route to log out the End-User It requires a built function logout(); and redirects the End-User to the login as per redirect("/");
 The .get("/api/user_data") This the Route that is gathering Data from the End-User.
 Data that will be used for access.
 If the End-User is unsuccessful with his inputs it will send back and back an empty object error.
 If it's successful It will send back the inputted email by the End-User

 html-routes.js File:

 Here I am requiring the path to use the relative routes to our HTML files.
 Its also requiring the isAuthenticated Foder.
 The passport.authenticate middleware is checking if a user is logged in.
 All the routes are within a function are to be exported and use with the passport.authenticate middleware to be redirected Either to continue with the request or redirect them to the login page (the Function is used by all routes ).
 The .get("/"); This is the route that will send the End-User to the members page.
 If the End-User already has an account.
 This route is also using the passport.authenticate middleware.
 (See Above).
-The Function us using the "../public/signup.html" File for Display
+The Function us using the "../public/signup.html" File for Display.
 The .get("/login"); If the End-User Credentials are correct it will send the End-User to the member's page.
 Else if the credentials are not correct it will redirect them to an error page (passport.authenticate).
-The Function us using the "../public/login.html" File for Display

-the .get("/members") is using the isAuthenticated middleware and is checking if an End-User is not logged in tries to access the members page.
+The Function us using the "../public/login.html" File for Display. the .get("/members") is using the isAuthenticated middleware and is checking if an End-User is not logged in tries to access the members page.
 It will redirect them to the signup page("../public/members.html").
 The Function us using the "../public/members.html" File for Display

 ## .gitignore <a name=".gitignore"></a>